Posing as Jet Airways employee, Mumbai man cons more than 25 aspirants

-The accused had convinced a placement agency in Bhandup to send job applicants to him, saying he had contacts within the company; he would meet them inside the airport and take money in return for 'jobs'
+Accused convinced placement agency in Bhandup to send job applicants to him, saying he had contacts within the company; he would meet them at the airport and take money in return for 'jobs'

 A cheat posed as an employee of Jet Airways and conned more than 25 job aspirants in the city.
 What’s more, he even convinced a job placement agency to send him their candidates.
 The Bhandup police, where the case is registered, have arrested the three owners of the agency and the main accused in the case.